Blockstream/gdk/docs/source/gdk-json.rst

 :supports_low_r: True if the device can produce low-R ECDSA signatures.
 :supports_liquid: 0 if the device does not support Liquid, 1 otherwise.
 :supports_host_unblinding: True if the device supports returning the Liquid master blinding key.
+:supports_external_blinding: True if the device supports blinding and signing Liquid transactions
+    with outputs that are already blinded from another wallet (e.g. 2-step swaps).
 :supports_ae_protocol: See "ae_protocol_support_level" enum  in the gdk source for details.

 The default for any value not provided is false or 0.